verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 [example volume]

-We force a specific uid **10001** for the run user, assign the root group to the locations that need to be written by the run user; if running in a normal environment, the specific id is used and permissions are correct; if running on a randomized uid environment like openshift, the non-existent user gets assigned the root group and allowed write access to relevant locations.
+We use the user ID **10001** for the run user and assign the root group to the locations that need to be written to by the run user.
+If running in a normal environment, the specific ID is used and permissions are correct.
+If running on a randomized user ID environment like openshift, the non-existent user gets assigned the root group and is allowed write access to relevant locations.

 The entrypoint will add the user to `/etc/passwd` in case the user is running as a random uid (openshift).
 That way, the typical tools like whoami and so can still work.